chrisliaw/toolrack/README.md

 # Toolrack

-Toolrack just the collection of utilities that helps in my code clarity
+Toolrack just the collection of utilities that helps in my code clarity and assistance since those utils too small to be a gem on its own.

 ## Installation